Alchemist-X/howcryptoworksbook/Chapter_11_NFTs.md

 The storage challenge led developers to realize they needed more sophisticated token standards. **ERC-1155** emerged as the "multi-token standard," allowing a single smart contract to manage both fungible and non-fungible tokens simultaneously.
 This is particularly powerful for gaming ecosystems that need both unique items (legendary weapons with individual histories) and fungible resources (gold coins that are interchangeable).

-ERC-1155 also introduced **batch operations**: instead of making separate transactions for each token transfer, you can move dozens of tokens in a single transaction, dramatically reducing gas costs.
+ERC-1155 also introduced **batch operations**: instead of making separate transactions for each token transfer, dozens of tokens can be moved in a single transaction, dramatically reducing gas costs.
 It even supports **semi-fungible tokens**: items that start identical (like event tickets) but become unique when used (like used tickets with specific seat assignments and entry timestamps).

 This flexibility extends to **supply mechanics** as well.
 Some collections have fixed supplies (the famous 10,000 CryptoPunks will never increase), others use bonding curves where price increases with demand, and some implement **burning mechanisms** where tokens can be permanently destroyed to create deflationary pressure.